Foreign relations of India: Former

-India had formal relations with Socialist Federal Republic of Yugoslavia until 1992 with the Breakup of Yugoslavia.
+India had formal relations with the Socialist Federal Republic of Yugoslavia until 1992 with the Breakup of Yugoslavia.

 Border disputes

-India's territorial disputes with neighbouring Pakistan and People's Republic of China have played a crucial role in its foreign policy.
+India's territorial disputes with neighbouring Pakistan and the People's Republic of China have played a crucial role in its foreign policy.
 India is also involved in minor territorial disputes with neighbouring Bangladesh, Nepal and Maldives.
 India currently maintains two manned stations in Antarctica but has made some unofficial territorial claims, which are yet to be clarified.

 India is involved in the following border disputes: